Los Angeles 3-Day Itinerary

 Morning: Santa Monica Pier (free).
 Bike rental from one of the shops along Ocean Ave — $15–$25/hr.
 Cycle south toward Venice Beach on the flat coastal path.

 Midday: Venice Beach Boardwalk.
 Street performers, muscle beach, and the eclectic boardwalk market.
-Lunch at one of the beachside spots — abbot kinney blvd is one block east and worth the detour.
+Lunch at one of the beachside spots — Abbot Kinney Blvd is one block east and worth the detour.

 Afternoon: Continue cycling to Manhattan Beach or turn back.
 The coastal route is 22 miles total — go as far as you like.
 Sunset from the Santa Monica Pier is spectacular.